 Any change to existing environmental conditions is considered to be an "effect".
 The applicant is required to describe each effect in terms of its nature (i.e. what is the effect), magnitude (i.e. how big/extensive is it), severity (i.e. how drastic the change will be), and duration (i.e. will the change be temporary or permanent).
 Appendix 3 provides some examples of the types of effects that may result from the activities involved with the project.
 Each effect should be presented in relation to the facet of the proposed activity which gives rise to the effect and to the mitigation proposed to minimize the effect.
-An evaluation of the significance of each effect resource and the extent of the effect.
+An evaluation of the significance of each effect should conclude this section.
+Significance is determined on the basis of the importance of the affected resource and the extent of the effect.